robotraconteur/robotraconteur/docs/getting_started/source/ServiceDefinitions.rst

 .. literalinclude:: ../../../examples/reynard_the_robot/robdef/experimental.reynard_the_robot.robdef
     :linenos:

 The service definition begins with the line ``service experimental.reynard_the_robot``.
 This line defines the name of the service.
-In this case the ``experimental`` namespace is used to indicate that the service is experimental.
+In this case, the ``experimental`` namespace is used to indicate that the service is experimental.
 The namespace follows "Java" package naming conventions, which is reverse domain names.
 For instance, the standard Robot Raconteur types begin with ``com.robotraconteur``.
 Services by a university might begin with ``edu.universityname``.
 The next line is ``stdver 0.10``.
-This line defines the version of the minimum version of Robot Raconteur required to use the service type.
+This line defines the minimum version of Robot Raconteur required to use the service type.
 Future revisions to the Robot Raconteur standard may introduce new features that are not compatible with older versions.
 Currently, the most recent revision to the service definition standard is "0.10".
 This version should be used until a future version